circinusX1/odrysian/README.md

 ![Nano Pi Neo Hat](https://raw.githubusercontent.com/comarius/odrysian/master/docs/odr_3.png)

-#### I am using libSSD1306 with some changes for oled hat to get around python shit.
+#### I am using libSSD1306 with some changes for oled hat to get around python.

     - cd libSSD1306/build and cmake . and make to get the tempprint  binary
     - cd gpsread and make gpsdread (I wrote this)